New Mexico State Library

 Since its beginnings more than 60 years ago, the State Library has been a leader in the development of New Mexico's public and tribal libraries, helping them to build the programs needed by their communities.

 The Library's heritage is evident today in the Rural Services Program.
-Three bookmobiles serve the state, stopping in almost 100 communities and logging more than 50,000 miles a year.
+Three bookmobiles serve the state, stopping in nearly 100 communities and logging more than 50,000 miles each year.

 Books by Mail rounds out the service by sending books through regular mail to subscribers remote from the scheduled bookmobile stops.